2key/contracts/Upgradable-schema.md

                                             |    ContractV1    |  ← |    ContractV2    |
                                              ------------------      ------------------

+For the example of TwoKeyReg:
+Proxy: will not be deployed (it serves as inheritence parent for UpgradeabilitySrorage)
+UpgradeabilityStorage: will not be deployed (it serves as inheritence parent for UpgradeabilitySrorage)
+UpgradeabilityProxy: gets deployed by the registry, gets deployed only once in lifetime for a specific logicContract type (e.g. TwoKeyReg)
+Upgradeable: logic which is inherits by any 2key singleton logic
+Registry:

 `Proxy`, `UpgradeabilityProxy` and `UpgradeabilityStorage` are generic contracts that can be used to implement upgradeability through proxies.

+`Proxy`: forwards calls (it can forward any call) to the valid implementation `UpgradeabilityProxy`: changes the implementation version `UpgradeabilityStorage`: stores registry address, current implementaion.

 `UpgradeabilityProxy` is the contract that will delegate calls to specific implementations of the logic contract behavior.
 These behaviors are the code that can be upgraded by the token developer (e.g. `ContractV1` and `ContractV2`).